-The ACFT will be field tested at 61 battalion-sized units (all Regular Army) and one Army command headquarters.
-Data and lessons learned from the field tests will direct adjustments to the standards and administration procedures leading to Phase 2.
+The ACFT was field tested at 63 battalion-sized units and one Army command headquarters.
+Data and lessons learned from the field tests directed adjustments to the standards and administration procedures leading to Phase 2.

 Phase 2 - Full Operational Capability - Initial (FOC-Initial): FY 20 (1 October 2019)

-The ACFT will be implemented Army-wide, with the legacy APFT continued for record test purposes.
+The ACFT is currently being implemented Army-wide, with the legacy APFT continued for record test purposes.
 COMPO 1 (Regular Army) units will conduct the ACFT twice; COMPO 2 and 3 units (Army National Guard/Army Reserve) will conduct the ACFT once.
 During this time, the ACFT will also be incorporated into applicable regulations, publications, forms, records, and school courses.

 Phase 3 - Full Operational Capability (FOC): FY 21 (1 October 2020)